 The Lorax Wall Hanging

-Zoom in on the little creature who “speaks for the trees” with this adorable artwork tutorial.
-Some parts of this craft might be more suited to more advanced crafters, but little ones can definitely help when placing the Lorax's simple felt facial features.Continue to 5 of 15 below.
+Zoom in on the little creature who “speaks for the trees” with this adorable wall hanging.
+Some parts of this craft might be a bit difficult for young children.
+But little ones can definitely help when placing the Lorax's simple felt facial features.Continue to 5 of 15 below.

 05 of 15

-Use kids’ handprints once again to create a fox-in-socks (or two) that’ll trot along across a blank canvas or piece of cardstock.
-Little ones will enjoy adding Seuss-like details, and this easy tutorial makes great, keepable artwork.
-Hang it in the laundry room as a cute reminder to match your socks.
+Use kids’ handprints once again to create a fox in socks that will trot along across a blank canvas or piece of cardstock.
+Kids can enjoy adding Seuss-like details in the background.
+Hang the artwork in the laundry room as a cute reminder to match your socks.

 06 of 15